-Richard Drutchas came to Vermont, where he first kept hives, in the early 70's, before he purchased the old Norton Dairy Farm south of Worcester village, giving Bee Haven Honey Farm its home on the North Branch of the Winooski River.
+Rick Drutchas came to Vermont as a back to the lander in the early 70's, where he first learned to keep hives from an old time neighbor.
+Rick grew up in Detroit, where he was rejected by the draft for being allergic to bees, was a roadie for the MC5, and trucked food for the burgeoning food coop scene.
+Eventually he purchased the old Norton Dairy Farm south of Worcester village, giving Bee Haven Honey Farm its home on the North Branch of the Winooski River.
 He went on to serve as the Vermont State Apiarist for over a decade.
 He and his german shepard, Max, trained to sniff out american foulbrood, inspected hives together for many years.
 Blessed with the apiaries of an old-time beekeeper on the Champlain Islands, Rick eventually built his operation to 700 hives and accounts across the state.

-Today we tend 150 hives and a large garden and we wild-craft from the woods.
+Nowadays we tend 150 hives and a large garden and we wild-craft from the woods.
 We utilize the European Union's Organic Beekeeping Protocol in our hives, which means we DO treat for varroa mite, using plant based acids, formic or oxalic, and essential oils, along with selective breeding through our queen-rearing practice .
 Any ingredients we need to source for our non-honey products, things like carrier oils for instance, are ethically-sourced with priorities for being organic, fair trade and sustainable.

-We think its important to thank, honor and remember teachers, colleagues and past partners of Bee Haven: Michelle Beebe, Louis Harbin of Alabama, Kirk Jones of Michigan, "he turned me on to the forklift", Ed and Ethel Hazen and Charles Ferree from the Champlain Islands, Roger Jones, Charlie Mraz, "he got me to finally read C.C.
+We think it's important to thank, honor and remember teachers, colleagues and past partners of Bee Haven: Michelle Beebe, Louis Harbin of Alabama, Kirk Jones of Michigan, "he turned me on to the forklift", Ed and Ethel Hazen and Charles Ferree from the Champlain Islands, Roger Jones, Charlie Mraz, "he got me to finally read C.C.
 Miller's 'Fifty Years Among the Bees", Susan Dusmore, "she worked harder then anyone else i've ever worked with. i'd be ready to quit and she'd say, 'let's go do another yard ", Mike Palmer, Peter Genier, Dr. Roger Morse, Arnold Waters, the great comb honey maker, and finally, Dick Brigham, Bob Mead and Bill Matson, the state's previous apiary inspectors - a whole lot of generosity and gifts in these folks.
 Additionally, over the years, Bee Haven has been assisted by Ben Goodrich, Biljer, Dan Staples and Aaron Alexander, who showed up to learn or just work when it was needed.
 We're grateful for this.
 We feel privileged to be a part of Vermont's remarkable beekeeping history and grateful for living the life we have.